luniehq/lunie/README.md

 ### Run local testnet

-ATTENTION: Lunie requires a backend running to operate.
-We do not offer a publicly accessible backend, however you can follow the instructions below to run a local testnet backend.
+Lunie requires a GraphQL API to work as expected.
+At the moment, we do not offer a publicly accessible backend.
+Email us at hello [at] lunie.io if you'd like access.

 [comment]: <> (removed docker section as it's not needed to complete installion and running Lunie)